Lithia & Driveway Fields

-Lithia & Driveway Fields (formerly U.S. Cellular Community Park) is an athletic facility in the western United States, located in Medford, Oregon.
-The Park is on South Pacific Highway, visible from Interstate 5 at around milepost 26.
+Lithia & Driveway Fields (formerly U.S. Cellular Community Park) is an athletic facility in Medford, Oregon.
+The park is on South Pacific Highway, visible from Interstate 5 at around milepost 26.
 It features five baseball fields (which includes a professional-sized and two youth fields), four softball fields, two sports fields, and a professional-sized championship soccer field, which was the home venue of the Southern Oregon Fuego of the National Premier Soccer League.

 The elevation of the park is approximately 1400 ft above sea level.

 Facilities

 Harry & David Field

 Harry & David Field hosts youth and high school baseball, the American Legion Medford Mustangs, and the Medford Rogues, an independent collegiate wood bat team.
 It is named for the Harry & David Corporation, whose world headquarters are located just south of the ballpark's location.
 It was the brainchild of local businessman Gary Miller.

 The ballpark opened in 2005 and is off-limits to professional teams who plan on picking Medford to set up shop under an agreement reached between the stadium and the city.
 It is only being used for amateur baseball and other community events under the agreement.

 From 2012 to 2013, the stadium underwent a major renovation and expansion to accommodate the new Rogues of the West Coast League.
 Though the field is adjacent to U.S. Cellular Community Park, it is not owned by the city, but is its own separate entity.